From Dean Karnazes Ultramarathon man

 Physically pushing her body beyond the limits, it would take her nearly two years to fully recover, but it sparked a love for the desert that drew her back to the sand many times after.

 After reading about the famous Marathon des Sables ultra race, Lisa compared distances, backpack weights, water supply and medical controls and decided she could give this a go.
 Her first ultra marathon, a multi-day stage race across the Moroccan Sahara, was the beginning of Lisa’s ultra running career that has now spanned more than 20 years.

 Running has become an important part of her life, her philosophy, her way to inspire and help others ,and her passion.

 Today, however, it is not only deserts that draw her but geographies across the globe.
 Lisa believes that there is so much more to explore, to learn; more limits to push and more people to inspire.

-Lisa is also a business woman who is Director of four companies.
+Lisa is also a business woman who is Director of five companies.
 She is a passionate Contemporary Jewellery Artist and has owned retail/wholesale operations in Austria and New Zealand (New Plymouth and Wellington).

 She has written two books "Running Hot" which was published in New Zealand, Australia, Europe and America and "Running to Extremes".
 Her first book was also incorporated into a Readers Digest book including books on Nelson Mandela and Michael Caine.